Samuel Henry Strong: Puisne Justice of the Supreme Court of Canada

 Liberal Prime Minister Alexander Mackenzie appointed Strong to the Court despite Strong's conservative leaning and close friendship with John A. Macdonald.

-In April 1875, Parliament passed the The Supreme and Exchequer Court Act, which established both the Supreme Court of Canada and the Exchequer Court.
+In April 1875, Parliament passed The Supreme and Exchequer Court Act, which established both the Supreme Court of Canada and the Exchequer Court.
 The Supreme Court was initially composed of six justices, each of whom also served individually as a judge of the newly created Exchequer Court.
 On September 30, 1875, Prime Minister Alexander Mackenzie appointed Samuel Henry Strong as one of the court's five puisne justices.
 He was sworn in alongside the other appointees by Chief Justice William Buell Richards on November 8, 1875.
 At 50 years old, Strong was the youngest of the newly appointed Supreme Court.

 Strong was widely regarded as a leading civil law jurist, praised for his fluency in French, and described as "a scientific lawyer and one of the best appeal judges."
 At the time, he was reportedly "extremely anxious" to receive the appointment.
 Strong's association with Macdonald and previous jurisprudence, it was expected that Strong would adopt a centralist interpretation of the British North America Act.
 However, his subsequent constitutional decisions often defied those expectations, particularly in cases concerning the balance of federal and provincial powers.

 In two early constitutional cases, Strong demonstrated a nuanced approach to federalism.
 In Lenoir v Ritchie (1879), which concerned the authority of provincial lieutenant governors to grant the title of Queen's Counsel, Strong criticized his colleagues for addressing constitutional issues that, in his view, were unnecessary to resolve the case.
 Strong's dissent in Mercer v Attorney General for Ontario (1881), siding with Chief Justice Ritchie against the majority's centralist position.
 The decision was later overturned by the Judicial Committee of the Privy Council, affirming the province's claim.
 Later, Strong took a firm federalist stance in St. Catharines Milling and Lumber Co. v The Queen (1887), a jurisdictional dispute over timber licenses on Indigenous lands in northern Ontario.
 Writing in dissent, Strong upheld the Dominion's authority based on treaty surrender and the continued legal force of the Royal Proclamation of 1763.

 In the Court's early years, Strong quickly earned a reputation for his legal intellect, but also for delays in issuing written judgments.
 Justices often issued oral decisions or brief statements of direction, leading to inconsistencies in reported cases.
 Strong was frequently criticized by the Registrar for failing to submit his decisions for publication in the Supreme Court Reports.
 By 1888, the Registrar reported that Strong was responsible for 21 of the 25 outstanding unpublished decisions.
 In one instance, the Registrar noted in the report that Strong had "mislaid his judgment" and had directed the reporter to publish the case without it.
 The Registrar reportedly visited Strong's home to compel him to complete his work, threatening to omit his opinions from the official reports if the delays continued.